ITpC/LAppS/README.md

 # Features

 * Fastest WebSocket stream parser in industry
-* Easy API for rapid development of backend services in lua
+* Easy API for rapid development of backend services in lua, C or C++
 * High vertical scalability for requests parallelization
 * Several million client connections on one system
 * Higly tunable through simple JSON configuration files